Transportation

 Click here to view the boards displayed at the August 27th Open House.

-Project Update – April 2018
+April 2018 update

 Thank you to everyone who has given your thoughtful input on 900 South Reconstruction / 9-Line Trail from Lincoln to 1300 East.

-More time to do it right: Following on our first round of public input and the community open house in the winter, the design team has decided to slow the project down in order to better explore a more robust set of design options with the community, particularly for the 1100 East/Gilmer/900 South intersection.
+Following on our first round of public input and the community open house in the winter, the design team has decided to slow the project down in order to better explore a more robust set of design options with the community, particularly for the 1100 East/Gilmer/900 South intersection.
 Generally, we heard good support for the addition of the trail.
 We heard multiple requests to take a step back, include additional community input, and develop a timeline to allow for additional input prior to construction.

 Based on community input, the original design of a “T intersection” into 900 South is no longer being considered.